0xAX/linux-insides/Toolchain/README.md

 - How the linker combines object files into an executable and how linker scripts control this process
 - The structure of `ELF` binaries and how the Linux kernel describes them in its source code
 - How to read and write inline assembly statements in both their basic and extended forms
+- What happens in userspace between the start of a program and the call of its `main` function

 ## Reading order